 - What is the ecology of the area

 - Who lives here and how do they live (ie herders, cooperatives, seasonal, sedentary, etc.)

 - Who owns the land.
 Private, State, Cooperatives.

 - Describe the government of the area at the local and national level.

 - What are the past and current social issues for the people who live and work here (example: the moving of the herders into dairy cooperatives – why, when, impact on ecosystem, economy, people, etc)

-- What are the natural resource issues (example: water availability, impact of current use on water, future of the resource, water quality issues, who owns the water, past, current, and future use and availability, relationships of energy and water, wind power generation, etc.) Soil is another good example.
+- What are the natural resource issues (example: soils, water availability, impact of current use on water, future of the resource, water quality issues, who owns the water, past, current, and future use and availability, relationships of energy and water, wind power generation, etc.).

 - How do grazing lands play a role in this region

-- What kinds of forages and livestock are in this area
+- What kinds of forages, livestock, and grain crops are in this area

 - What are the management practices